gpschool/gpa15/notes.md

 2) Can we justify parallel and damped versions of EP.

 Pre EP work, adaptive TAP (Winther and Opper) is looking for the same fixed points of EP.

+Show that if the dynamics covergence they do to EP fixed points.

+# Michael